thjashin/thjashin.github.io/index.md

 * Generative modeling: using probabilistic methods to capture the structure and uncertainty inherent in data
 * Algorithmic modeling: building models that has long-term memory, efficiently encode dependencies, and extract meaningful representations

-I'm particularly interested in addressing challenging inferential questions at the intersection of these two areas.
-These include topics such as variational inference, sampling, gradient estimation, and score-based modeling.
+I am particularly interested in tackling challenging inferential questions at the intersection of these two areas.
+These encompass topics such as variational inference, sampling, gradient estimation, and score-based modeling.

 <!--
 I work on improving the algorithmic modeling and generative modeling capabilities of machine learning methods.
 -->